yt-project/yt/doc/source/developing/releasing.rst

 This is much simpler than a bugfix release.
-All that needs to happen is the ``master`` branch must get merged into the ``stable`` branch, and any conflicts that happen must be resolved.
+All that needs to happen is the ``master`` branch must get merged into the ``stable`` branch, and any conflicts that happen must be resolved, almost always in favor of the state of the code on the ``master`` branch.

 Incrementing Version Numbers and Tagging a Release